Vidhul-S/ISFCR/README.md

 - The project was developed using [Ultralytics'](https://docs.ultralytics.com) YOLO framework.
 - Roboflow for the annotation tool.
 - Nvidia Jetson platform and [resources](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)
+- Finally Thanks to Preet Kanwal ma'am and Prasad B Honnavalli sir for providing me with resource and motivation for this undertaking